Novartis/peax/README.md

 > Epigenomic data expresses a rich body of diverse patterns that help to identify
 > regulatory elements like promoter, enhancers, etc. But finding these patterns reliably
 > genome wide is challenging.
 Peax is a tool for interactive visual pattern search and
-> exploration of epigenomic patterns based on unsupervised representation learning with
+> exploration of epigenomic patterns based on unsupervised representation learning with a
-> convolutional autoencoders.
-Genomic regions are manually labeled for actively learning
+> convolutional autoencoder.
+The visual search is driven by manually labeled genomic
-> feature weights to build custom classifiers based on your notion of interestingness.
+> regions for actively learning a classifier to reflect your notion of interestingness.

 ## Installation